How to Become a Cardiothoracic Surgeon

 What Does a Cardiothoracic Surgeon Do?

-Cardiothoracic surgeons operate on all of the organs inside your chest, including your heart, lungs, esophagus, and trachea.
-These surgeons diagnose patients and help create effective treatment plans for them, including surgeries.
+Cardiothoracic surgeons operate on the heart, lungs, esophagus, and trachea.
+These surgeons diagnose patients and help create effective treatment plans such as surgery.

 The most common types of disease and issues that cardiothoracic surgeons treat are: